• Skip to primary navigation

 A collage of 4 images showing steps to cook the fish in a curry sauce.

-Taste for seasoning, and add salt if necessary, and also any additional chili if you think the heat isn’t sufficient for your taste.
+Taste for seasoning, and add salt if necessary, and also any additional chilli if you think the heat isn't sufficient for your taste.

 Cut the fish into bite-sized portions (image 2) and then arrange on top of the sauce (image 3).

-Cover with a lid and allow to steam gently for 7 to 10 minutes until the fish is cooked through (image 4).
+Cover with a lid and allow to steam gently on low heat for 7 to 10 minutes until the fish is cooked through (image 4).
 The length of cooking time will depend on the thickness of the pieces of fish.

 Fish curry in a balti dish.

-Yes you can freeze my easy fish curry.
-Allow the curry to cool and then pack into meal-sized portions and freeze for up to 3 months.
+Yes, you can freeze my easy fish curry.
+Allow the curry to cool, pack it into meal-sized portions and freeze for up to 3 months.

 To use, allow the fish curry to defrost in the refrigerator and then reheat in the microwave or in a saucepan until piping hot.
 Do not overcook.